 We've all experienced data loss before, whether it was because of data corruption, malware, hard drive failure or accidental deletion.
 And every single occasion will have left you panicking and possibly cursing.
-This is where data recovery services come in to try and restore your lost files.
+This is where data backup and recovery services come in to try and restore your lost files.
 The success of a data recovery service largely depends on the condition of the system and how the data was lost in the first place.
 But technology has advanced significantly, meaning that data recovery is much more effective now than it used to be.
 Here's a guide to data recovery, from how it works and what dictates its success.

 What Causes Data Loss?